Emilinya/emilie.moe/preprocessor/content/blog/omega_optimizer/optimization.md

 > (a, b, c, n) = (0.09, 0.000106, 98, 2.32)

 which has an error of 343.
-This means *Omega Optimizer* managed to find parameters that are more than twice as good as those I found manually.
+This means *Omega Optimizer* not only found the minimum with no manual input, the parameters it found are also more than twice as good as those I found manually.

 Looking at the best fit curve, it is obvious it does not actually fit the data perfectly.
-I don't think this is a problem with the parameters, I think that the data does not actually follow the curve I hypothesized, it is just quite close.
+I don't think this is a problem with the parameters, I think that the data does not actually follow the curve I hypothesized.
 There are other functions which have a similar shape, such as the logistic function or the error function.
 However, the function I have found is a good enough approximation of the true function that I don't think it is necessary to use more time on this particular problem.

 ### Conclusion and further developments

 From the examples I have shown, it is clear that *Omega Optimizer* works well.
-It is written entirely in rust, so it is very fast; for the normal distribution example, it used just 0.05 ms to converge to the solution.
-It can be a bit slow when it does not reach a good minimum, the sine example takes 237 ms to converge to the straight line, but this is just because I try $10^5$ steps of gradient descent before giving up.
-Reducing this number would obviously make the program faster.
+It is written entirely in rust, so it is very fast; for the normal distribution example, it used just 0.884 ms to converge to the solution.
+It is a bit slower when it does not reach a good minimum since I try $10^4$ gradient descent steps before giving up, with the sine example taking 66.4 ms when trying to converge to a straight line.

 However, there are two downsides to the program, which are the two manual parts; calculating the gradient and hessian, and finding good initial parameters.
 The first problem could be fixed using automatic differentiation, but as the calculation only has to be done once per function, I don't think it is that big of a problem.
 The other problem has no good solution that I know of.
 The program is fast enough that I could try many sets of initial parameters, but as we don't have a bounded search space, I don't know how this could be done.
-The only approach I think might work is a sort of barrier method, where you add a term to the error function that penalizes minima the program has previously converged to.
-With this, the program should hopefully eventually converge to the global minimum from any starting point, but I don't know how realistic that actually is.
-At the end of the day, using the gui is not that difficult, so that is a fine solution for now.
+The only approach I think might work is a sort of deflation method, but I have not gotten it to work.
+At the end of the day, using the gui is not that difficult and it is often not necessary, so I think it is a fine solution for now.

 If you want to look at the source code for *Omega Optimizer*, it is available at [my github](https://github.com/Emilinya/OmegaOptimizer).